Public transportation in Berlin Part 1

-As a tourist you tend to get around quite a bit during a day, these tickets are the ideal way to explore the city.
-For 7,00 € (AB) or 7,60 € (ABC) you can use the public transportation network unlimited until 3am the next morning.
+As a tourist you tend to get around quite a bit during a day, so these tickets are the ideal way to explore the city.
+For 8,60 € (AB) or 9,60 € (ABC) you can use the public transportation network unlimited until 3am the next morning.
 Worth it from the third trip on during a day.

 3.1 Small group day tickets

-It gets even cheaper if you are in a smaller group like a family.
-For 17,30 € (AB) or 17,80 € (ABC) up to five people can use the network together until 3am the next morning just like with a normal day ticket.
-Which will bring the cost per person down to just slightly more than a standard single ticket!
+It gets even cheaper if you are in a small group like a family.
+For 23,50 € (AB) or 24,90 € (ABC) up to five people can use the network together until 3am the next morning just like with a normal day ticket.
 Worth it if you are three or more people, but the disadvantage is that you have to stay together.